christopher-ga/Wordle/README.md

-A clone of the hit, New York Times owned game, Wordle!
+A clone of the New York Times owned game, Wordle!

 To start a server where the game will be hosted: